Facts about the New Madrid Seismic Zone

 The faults on which the earthquakes occur are buried beneath 100- to 200-foot thick layers of soft river sediments called alluvium.
 Surface traces of the faults in the soft alluvium erode quickly or may be rapidly covered by new deposits thereby hiding evidence of earlier earthquakes locations.
 In places like California, where rocks are at or near the ground surface, faults are much easier to study because they can be readily measured and analyzed.
 Since the faults in the NMSZ are not expressed at the surface, they are not as well understood and are more difficult to study.

 The NMSZ is famous for a series of three major earthquakes (believed to have been magnitude 7.0 or larger) which occurred in the two month period between Dec.
 16, 1811, and Feb.
 7, 1812.
-In addition, hundreds of moderate earthquakes (magnitude 5.0 to 6.5) and thousands of smaller (5.0M to 4.0M) earthquakes occurred in between the larger earthquakes and continued shaking the area for several months.
+In addition, hundreds of moderate earthquakes (magnitude 5.0 to 6.5) and thousands of smaller (magnitude 5.0 to 4.0) earthquakes occurred in between the larger earthquakes and continued shaking the area for several months.
 These earthquakes were felt and recorded in personal journals as far away as Louisville, Kentucky and Cincinnati, Ohio.
-The New Madrid area was at the very frontier of American settlement at this time so there were very few Europeans living in the immediate area to report the earthquakes.

 Study of the NMSZ